MDAnalysis/MDAnalysis.github.io/_posts/2016-11-23-Support-for-MMTF.md

 The performance of loading MMTF files is a large improvement over traditional ascii PDB files, with the above system of approximately 2.4M atoms taking under 10 seconds to load.
+The compressed format and [efficient algorithms](https://github.com/rcsb/mmtf/blob/v1.0/spec.md) for storing the data mean that downloading structures will also require much less bandwidth, making this possible even on slow connections.

 MMTF files can support many different models for a given structure and this is made available through the `.models` attribute of a MDAnalysis Universe.
 This provides a list of AtomGroup